omriz/jcalculator/README.md

 Another way is not to pass a file and just run it in an "interperter" mode that processes stdin.
 Once you're done just press `Ctrl+D` and it'll handle it.

-## Improvments:
-Separate the variable store and evaluator to a different class and the calculator itself to a different class. i.e. make it more Object Oriented :-)